The Riparian Areas Protection Regulation Model

 The assessment methods are attached to the Regulation as a schedule.
 They are a key component of the regulatory regime for riparian protection that is clear and measurable, but does not rely exclusively on default setbacks.
 The assessment is based on the best available science with respect to riparian habitats.

-- how to determine setbacks based on site conditions, and
+- How to determine setbacks based on site conditions

 When submitting RAPR assessments, QEPs must certify that they have the qualifications, experience and skills necessary to conduct the assessment.
 The assessment will form the content of notifications by development proponents to regulatory agencies.
 The Ministry of Forest, Lands and Natural Resource Operations provides local governments with confirmation that an assessment report has been received.
 Local governments can then proceed with approving urban development without taking on the liability for reviewing and approving riparian setbacks.